SwetSagar/UPSC-CSE-Notes/UPSC (Sync_Test)/01 Subject Wise Notes/💶 Economy/001 Economy and Economics.md

 **Growth Recession**

-- Economy grows at such a slow pace that more jo****bs are being lost than being added.
+- Economy grows at such a slow pace that more jobs are being lost than being added.

 ---
 - Indian economy classified into 3 ie Agriculture, Industry, Services